 You’ll also need more people to write the product descriptions on e-commerce platforms, take the images, and share them online.
 It’s cost after cost, and e-commerce can be a problem regardless.

 One of the best ways to mitigate the overhead costs of e-commerce is to learn the process yourself.
 You can never move away from operational costs but you can try to educate yourself on simple ways to build your business.
 You don’t even need advanced marketing techniques for your business just yet.

 Start with a simple website to act as the primary face for your brand.
 Use traditional e-commerce platforms to reach out to a bigger audience, rather than build an e-commerce website yourself.
 This saves you money and the cost of building traffic to your site until you are ready to do so.

 Play the social media game.
 Small beauty brands excel on social media because they have something to show off.
-Get some photos ready of your products, especially when applied to models.
+Get some photos of your products, especially when applied to models.
 Video marketing is also a powerful tool that can help show off the good sides of your brand to a wider audience.